-To those members who have just begun their teaching career – welcome to the profession!
+To our new members who are just beginning their teaching journey – welcome to the profession!

-As well as getting your lessons planned and getting to know your students, there are a number of formal requirements you must fulfil during your first year of employment with the Department of Education.
+Here is a breakdown of some of the formal requirements you must fulfil during your first year of employment with the Department of Education (DoE).

-It is a legislative requirement that, to teach in any Queensland school, a teacher must have obtained teacher registration from the Queensland College of Teachers (QCT).
+It is a legislative requirement for a teacher to have obtained teacher registration from the Queensland College of Teachers (QCT).

-This is initially granted as provisional registration and allows a teacher to teach for up to two years until full registration is granted by the QCT.
+This is initially granted as provisional registration, which allows you to teach for up to two years until full registration is granted by the QCT.
 Full registration as a teacher may be granted after a year of successful full-time teaching or the equivalent (200 days).
-Both temporary and permanent employees can apply to transition from provisional to full registration provided the 200 days has been met, although it may take longer to accrue 200 days if working supply and contract combined.
+Both temporary and permanent employees can apply to transition from provisional to full registration, provided that the 200 day requirement has been met, although it may take longer to accrue 200 days if working supply and contract combined.

-All newly appointed permanent employees of DET, including graduates and teachers who have been converted to permanent after being a contract/temporary teacher, are required to undergo a period of probation, including formal induction and supervision, to satisfy the employer of their suitability for continuing employment.
+All newly appointed permanent employees of DoE, including graduates and teachers who have been converted to permanency after being a contract/temporary teacher, are required to undergo a period of probation.

-At the end of your first three months, teachers will be provided with a review by their principal, which must be recorded on the applicable form.
+At the end of your first three months, you will be reviewed by your principal, which must be recorded on the required form.
 Any areas of concern must be identified, and an agreed action plan developed.

-A formal appraisal will be conducted by the end of six months of service (usually July), resulting in a recommendation of either confirmation or termination of appointment.
+A formal appraisal will be conducted by the end of six months of service, resulting in a recommendation of either confirmation or termination of appointment.

 Visit www.qtu.asn.au/bribeginningtoteach for more information.

-If you were an associate member while at university and are now in paid employment with DoE, you need to upgrade your membership to continue to enjoy the advantages of Union membership.
+If you were an associate member while at university and are now in paid employment with the DoE, you need to upgrade your membership to continue to enjoy the full advantages of belonging to the QTU, including access to our legal services.
 You can upgrade your membership online at www.qtu.asn.au/myQTU.
-Contact our membership team on email@example.com or (07) 3512 9000 if you need help.
+Please contact our membership team on email@example.com or (07) 3512 9000 if you need help.

-Wherever you are teaching, the QTU is here to support you.
+Wherever you are teaching in Queensland, the QTU is here to support you.
 Our helpline, the Queensland Teachers’ Assist Desk (QTAD), is a good first point of contact.
 It can be reached on 1300 11 7823 or firstname.lastname@example.org